 You can choose between three different methods of consultation:

-Using yarrow stalks or coins: Enter the received values by clicking on the “Manual” button.
+- Using yarrow stalks or coins: Enter the resulting values by clicking on the “Manual” button.

-Relying on probability with coins: Click on the “Coin” button six times.
+- Relying on probability with coins: Click on the “Coins” button six times.
 This corresponds to the usage of physical coins.

 These consultation methods are explained in the Q&A section of the app.

-By clicking on All Hexagrams, you can directly access all the information on a particular hexagram.
+By clicking on All Hexagrams, you can directly access all the information on a specific hexagram.

 The columns show the upper trigram or the upper half of the hexagram while the rows represent the lower trigram or the lower half of the hexagram.
 This enables the selection of your hexagram based on its appearance.